bamyou328/CLA/README.md

 # hello-world

-hi humans
+Hi Humans!

-Hubot here, I like Node.js and coffeescripts (that's what I am mad of!)
+Hubot here, I like Node.js and coffeescripts (that's what I'm mad of!).
-I have had tacos on the moon and find them far superior to earth tacos.
+I've had tacos on the moon and find them far superior to earth tacos.